How to Choose the Right Tech Stack for Your Startup in 2026

 B. Serverless First & Composable Commerce

-In 2026, spending time on server configuration is an unaffordable luxury for a startup.
+Spending engineering cycles on server configuration is a strategic failure.
 The "Zero Infrastructure" approach has become the standard.
 The Serverless market is expected to reach $22.5 billion this year.

 Efficiency: Using platforms like Vercel, Supabase, or AWS Amplify allows teams to focus on business logic.
-Startups in 2026 assemble their stack like a Lego set (Composable) from ready-made high-level services, which reduces Time-to-Market by 40-50%.
+Modern startups assemble their stack like a Lego set (Composable) from ready-made high-level services, which reduces Time-to-Market by 40-50%.

 C. Edge Computing & Real-time Web